robbert-vdh/yabridge/README.md

 There are a few things that should be done before releasing this, including:

 - Fix implementation bugs:
+  - Fix hiding and showing of editor windows, closing a window with alt+f4 freezes the editor,
   - Polish GUIs even further.
 There are some todos left in `src/wine-host/editor.{h,cpp}`.
   - There are likely some minor issues left.